-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 He highlighted their potential to create employment at

-grass root level and asked Chinese businesses to join joint ventures
+grass-roots level and asked Chinese businesses to join joint ventures

-to make win-win platforms for both Pakistani and Chinese businessmen
+to make win-win platforms for both themselves and Pakistani

-so as to develop and maintain goodwill by more mutual and
+businessmen so as to develop and maintain goodwill by more mutual

-partnership based relationship.
+and partnership based relationship.

 Ahsan Iqbal said CPEC should not be made controversial as it

-will bring about sustainable prosperity in Pakistan as well as the
+would bring about sustainable prosperity in Pakistan as well as the

 region.